 This is a dessert we often share, each of us coveting the bits of bitter-sweet caramel crunch, competing for the last scoop of sweet custard.
 Enjoying each creamy mouthful; the cool custard, the hot caramel the contrast, the sexy smoothness.

 First, start with real cream, the 35% stuff don’t try to skinny-up this recipe by using half and half, it contains too much water and that will make your custard break.
-Go full fat, then add a great quality vanilla; either a vanilla bean or a real vanilla bean paste.
+Go full fat, then add good quality vanilla; either a vanilla bean or a real vanilla bean paste.

 You want to SEE the gains of vanilla, it should tint the cream to a hue of soft beige, speckled with dark, rich vanilla bean.